 It is our intent to start this plan in a good way, a right way.
 We recognize that the land now identified as Pierce County has for thousands of years been the traditional territory and home for the Puyallup Tribe, the Nisqually Tribe, the Squaxin Island Tribe, and the Muckleshoot Tribe.
 Today, this land is still home to these four federally-recognized tribes.
-These Tribal governments are sovereign Nations, and their sovereignty is an inherent right that has existed since time immemorial, recognize the Puyallup, Nisqually, Squaxin Island, and Muckleshoot people as past, present and future guardians of this land both culturally and legally, as evidenced by their respective treaties, which is the supreme law of the land.
+These Tribal governments are sovereign Nations, and their sovereignty is an inherent right that has existed since time immemorial, recognized with a government-to-government relationship by the United States.
+We respectfully recognize the Puyallup, Nisqually, Squaxin Island, and Muckleshoot people as past, present and future guardians of this land both culturally and legally, as evidenced by their respective treaties, which is the supreme law of the land.